eirikt/default-webapp-heroku/README.md

 ## Stage the webapp
 1. Use Heroku Toolbelt to stage your web application using production environment configuration

-   If on Windows, first set the production environment variable.
+   If on Windows/PowerShell, first set the production environment variable.
    ```
    $env:NODE_ENV='production'
    ```
-   or in `cmd`.
+   or in Windows/`cmd`.
    ```
    set NODE_ENV=production
    ```